Bridgeway Program: Grades 7 – 9 (under 16 years of age)

 Senior Alternate Program: Grades 10 – 12

-The Boys Club Network (‘BCN’ or the ‘Network’) is a privately-funded registered Canadian charity (Westcoast Boys Club Network Foundation) founded and operated by a committed team of BC secondary school administrators, teachers, counsellors, youth and wellness workers; funded by a small group of visionary Canadian philanthropist entrepreneurs, and supported by a Network of +200 mentors from all walks of life.
+The Boys Club Network (‘BCN’ or the ‘Network’) is a privately-funded registered Canadian charity (Westcoast Boys Club Network Foundation) founded and operated by a committed team of BC secondary school administrators, teachers, counsellors, youth and wellness workers.
 The group is based on the foundational principles of mentorship and connection, as tools for teaching, healing and prevention.
 BCN tackles one of contemporary Canada’s most misunderstood and under-supported social issues – that of young men aged 12-18 seeking connection.
 The group explores topics such as emotional regulation, respectful relationships, distress tolerance, mindfulness and substance use.
 It provides a safe place to share and discuss what it means to be a man and how to channel that energy into leadership and self-efficacy.
-BCN offers scholarships to a handful of boys throughout the province each year and opportunities like Canucks games and dinner with the Chancellor of UBC.
-We meet once per week and provide lunch, mentorship, education and lots of laughs.
-Glacier View’s Boys Club meets once a week on Tuesdays.
+We meet once per week on Tuesdays and provide lunch, mentorship, education and lots of laughs.

-Talking Circles are held monthly after break for morning and afternoon students who wish to attend.
-The circles are facilitated by our Indigenous Support Worker and school counselor with a guest speaker invited to present a short topic alternating between Indigenous perspectives and mental health awareness.
+Talking Circles are held every Monday after break for morning and afternoon students who wish to attend.
+The circles are facilitated by our Indigenous Support Worker and Elder in Residence looking at topics such as Indigenous perspectives and mental health awareness.
 Students are invited to share their opinions and experiences to learn from each other as a group.